Creating a Single Neighbourhood Contract via the PCN DES

 Applying for a UMF Grant (Utilisation and Modernisation Fund)?
 A guide for GP Practices

 The NHS Primary Care Utilisation and Modernisation Fund (UMF) provides much needed capital investment to improve the standard of GP practice premises.
-With more than £100 million earmarked for 2025/26, GP practices are successfully applying for UMF Grant money.
+With more than £100 million earmarked, GP practices are successfully applying for UMF Grant money.
 But from a legal perspective, exercise care!
 Understanding the terms of these UMF Grant agreements is critical so you know where liability and risk sits, as well as avoiding funding clawbacks or disputes over property rights.

 Why Take Legal advice?